 Wathaba Hiking Trails was awarded the Best Trail in 2007, 2012, 2015 and 2017 by Cycad hiking club

-The breathtaking Wathaba Hiking Trails is situated 20.8 km from Machadodorp on route to Badplaas, a mere three hours from Johannesburg and Pretoria.
-This hiking destination in Mpumalanga offers all hikers and nature lovers a piece of heaven, with its tranquillity and beautiful surroundings.
+The breathtaking Wathaba Hiking Trails is situated 20.8 km from Machadodorp en route to Badplaas, a mere two to three hours from Pretoria and Johannesburg.
+This hiking destination in Mpumalanga offers all hikers and nature lovers a piece of heaven, with its tranquility and beautiful surroundings.

 A three-minute walk upstream from the base camps brings you to the stunning WATHABA RAINBOW FALLS and a natural pool surrounded by wildflowers and dense forest vegetation.
 During the summer the water is cool and refreshing, especially after a walk up the mountain.
 In the winter it is cold and only the bravest go swimming.
 There are two well-marked hiking trails with a variety of tree species, birdlife, wildflowers and plenty of waterfalls.
 The BOSBOKROETE is 4km (yellow trail) and the LYNX LOOP is about 10km (purple trail)